Prajj-10/Prajj-10/README.md

-# Hello There👋
+# 👋 Hello There

 My name is Prajjwal Veer Basnet and I am a recently graduated software engineer who loves to build applications.
 I am keen to learn new technologies and apply them to my projects.
 I currently am learning and developing projects in Flutter.
 Currently taking a break exploring and enjoying life.
 Do check out my projects !

 # 🔧 Technologies & Tools: